 From Surabaya, Indonesia’s second-largest city, in addition to the plane, you can embark on a 7-hour train journey.
 The ticket can cost from 56,000 IDR in economy class.

 There is also the option of taking a tour directly from Bali, which is an excellent alternative if you don’t want to or have enough time to stay in Java.
 Here are a few tours to see Kawah Ijen from Bali:

 Where to stay to visit Kawah Ijen

 A quiet hotel, surrounded by trees and overlooking the Strait of Bali and north of the Island of the Gods.
 There are only 5 spacious rooms and some even have an outdoor shower.
 The pool is large with sun loungers and sofas to accommodate guests.
 They also house a Javanese-style restaurant serving Indonesian food and some international dishes.
 All tours can be booked with them.

 Ketapang Indah Hotel (rates starting at US$ 40)

-The temperature drops a lot at night, reaching 5 °C, so have winter clothes with you - a fleece, a windbreaker and hiking boots should be in your suitcase.
-(I saw many tourists in running and training shoes, but I do not recommend it, especially if you're going to see the blue flames at the bottom of the crater.)
+The temperature drops a lot at night, reaching 5 °C, so have winter clothes with you – an insulated jacket, a windbreaker, and hiking boots should be in your suitcase.
+(I saw many tourists in running and training shoes, but I do not recommend it, especially if you’re going to see the blue flames at the bottom of the crater.)
 As soon as the sun rises, it is common for a dense fog to cover the lake, so spend more time waiting until it is completely clear.

 When hiring the tour, ask if they will provide you with flashlights and masks, or if you should arrange it.
 I did not need a mask, but the flashlight was used all the time in the dark.